Are you interested in stock trading for beginners? Curious about what strategies top traders use?

 If you’re willing to learn the right strategy, develop your discipline, and watch the right stocks, penny stocks could be a great niche for you … just ask any of my top students.*

 (*Please note that these kinds of trading results are not typical.
 Most traders lose money.
 It takes years of dedication, hard work, and discipline to learn how to trade, and individual results will vary.
 Trading is inherently risky.
 Before making any trades, remember to do your due diligence and never risk more than you can afford to lose.)

 The biggest risk of stock trading?
 Well, you could lose money.
 In some cases — if you short sell, for instance — it’s even possible to lose more money than you put into the market in the first place.

-Risk is a big part of stock trading, and it’s always going to be part of it.
+Risk is a big part of stock trading, and it’s always going to be.
 You can’t change that.

-With risk comes reward: it’s the volatility of stocks that can make them spike in price and could potentially deliver massive profits.
+With risk comes reward: It’s the volatility of stocks that can make them spike in price and potentially deliver massive profits.

 But you don’t need to love risk to be a trader.
 In fact, I hate it!